openbmc/openbmc/poky/documentation/dev-manual/wic.rst

 built your image, and boot from the media.
 You can write the image by using ``bmaptool`` or ``dd``::

-   $ oe-run-native bmap-tools-native bmaptool copy mkefidisk-201804191017-sda.direct /dev/sdX
+   $ oe-run-native bmaptool-native bmaptool copy mkefidisk-201804191017-sda.direct /dev/sdX

 or ::